I lived for art and died art-broken, Callas,

 I heard with sobbing ears and learnt, in part,

-but art was first a walk-on part in Dallas,
+that art is first a walk-on part in Dallas,

 then Bay Watch, then, like waves, the credits roll.

 I died and didn’t go to heaven; I’ve

 stayed here and watched as others came and went,

 tried getting even as their breath was spent

 as meanly as their money and their lives.

 Will no one dig me out to leave this whole?